muratk3n/thirdwave/en/README.md

 ---

+On paper the identity is "inclusive", but in bizarre ways.
+Kurds are actually "mounain Turks", they can accept that and be included.
+Obviously they won't do that, so u can get mad at them, and leave them out, thereby having created your little clique.

+---

 The devoutness signal can also be used a means to stratify, create hierarchy in society.
 If someone buys in, into something this out of whack, which by the very nature of its whackiness *surely* leaves out